kmatrosova/LocalMusicRecSys2024/README.md

 ## Running the code

-Training and testing a model on a specified dataset
+Training and testing a model on a specified dataset:

 ```
 python run.py
 ```

-Get and save top k items for each user for each model
+Retrieve and save the Top K items for each user for each model:

 ```
 python predict.py